 Conclusion

-- The most important Python Requests retry logic considerations.
+- The most essential Python Requests retry logic considerations.

 - The two best options for retries.

-- How to retry requests with different HTTP methods.
+- How to retry requests for different HTTP methods.